JuztAshish/AI_Resume_Analyzer/README.md

 | AI Feedback | Google Gemini API / OpenAI API |
 | Database | SQLite |
 | Auth | JWT (python-jose + passlib) |
+//For frontend I have not used HTML,CSS & JavaScript to make it fully python based
 ---

 ## Project Structure